bitsondatadev/trino-getting-started/dolphinscheduler/README.md

-This is an example of [DolphinScheduler](https://dolphinscheduler.apache.org/en-us) and Trino, we run these two services with docker compose, create a simple workflow in DolphinScheduler, and then add an example about combine with Trino job.
+This is an example of [DolphinScheduler](https://dolphinscheduler.apache.org/en-us) and Trino, we run these two services with docker compose, create a simple workflow in DolphinScheduler, and then add an example about combining with Trino job.

-> NOTE: DolphinScheduler with native Trino support is not released yet, so in this example
+> NOTE: DolphinScheduler with native Trino support is not released yet so in this example
 > we use the unofficial DolphinScheduler Docker image from
 > [zhongjiajie/dolphinscheduler-standalone-server](https://hub.docker.com/repository/docker/zhongjiajie/dolphinscheduler-standalone-server/general).
-> When DolphinScheduler version 3.2.0 is released, you can replace to the official Docker image
+> When DolphinScheduler version 3.2.0 is released, you can replace the official Docker image
-> by modifying `.env` in current directory. `HUB` and `TAG` parameters should be changed.
+> by modifying `.env` in the current directory. `HUB` and `TAG` parameters should be changed.

 ## Goals